Red Spruce Capital LLC Purchases 71 Shares of Chevron Co. (NYSE:CVX)

-Red Spruce Capital LLC lifted its position in Chevron Co.
-(NYSE:CVX – Get Rating) by 1.0% in the first quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 7,213 shares of the oil and gas company’s stock after buying an additional 71 shares during the period.
-Red Spruce Capital LLC’s holdings in Chevron were worth $1,174,000 as of its most recent SEC filing.
+Red Spruce Capital LLC lifted its holdings in shares of Chevron Co.
+(NYSE:CVX – Get Rating) by 1.0% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 7,213 shares of the oil and gas company’s stock after buying an additional 71 shares during the period.
+Red Spruce Capital LLC’s holdings in Chevron were worth $1,174,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Wedmont Private Capital increased its holdings in Chevron by 44.3% during the 1st quarter.
-Wedmont Private Capital now owns 6,372 shares of the oil and gas company’s stock worth $1,047,000 after purchasing an additional 1,955 shares in the last quarter.
-First Farmers & Merchants Bank Trust increased its holdings in Chevron by 1.4% during the 1st quarter.
-First Farmers & Merchants Bank Trust now owns 8,744 shares of the oil and gas company’s stock worth $1,424,000 after purchasing an additional 123 shares in the last quarter.
-Birinyi Associates Inc. increased its holdings in Chevron by 98.5% during the 1st quarter.
-Birinyi Associates Inc. now owns 13,600 shares of the oil and gas company’s stock worth $2,214,000 after purchasing an additional 6,750 shares in the last quarter.
-Adirondack Trust Co. increased its holdings in Chevron by 13.4% during the 1st quarter.
-Adirondack Trust Co. now owns 16,051 shares of the oil and gas company’s stock worth $2,613,000 after purchasing an additional 1,898 shares in the last quarter.
-Finally, Winfield Associates Inc. increased its holdings in Chevron by 49.6% during the 1st quarter.
-Winfield Associates Inc. now owns 5,109 shares of the oil and gas company’s stock worth $832,000 after purchasing an additional 1,693 shares in the last quarter.
-Institutional investors and hedge funds own 65.89% of the company’s stock.
+Other institutional investors have also bought and sold shares of the company.
+Avondale Wealth Management bought a new position in Chevron in the 4th quarter valued at about $26,000.
+Rational Advisors LLC raised its holdings in Chevron by 116.3% in the 4th quarter.
+Rational Advisors LLC now owns 225 shares of the oil and gas company’s stock valued at $26,000 after acquiring an additional 121 shares during the period.
+Curi Wealth Management LLC bought a new position in shares of Chevron during the fourth quarter worth approximately $30,000.
+Byrne Asset Management LLC bought a new position in shares of Chevron during the fourth quarter worth approximately $36,000.
+Finally, West Bancorporation Inc. bought a new position in shares of Chevron during the fourth quarter worth approximately $37,000.
+Institutional investors own 65.89% of the company’s stock.

-In other news, Director Wanda M. Austin sold 12,039 shares of the firm’s stock in a transaction that occurred on Friday, May 27th.
+In other news, Director Wanda M. Austin sold 12,039 shares of the business’s stock in a transaction dated Friday, May 27th.
 The shares were sold at an average price of $177.29, for a total transaction of $2,134,394.31.
-Following the transaction, the director now directly owns 3,543 shares of the company’s stock, valued at $628,138.47.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Enrique Hernandez, Jr. sold 5,805 shares of the firm’s stock in a transaction that occurred on Tuesday, May 3rd.
-The stock was sold at an average price of $160.00, for a total transaction of $928,800.00.
-Following the transaction, the director now directly owns 22,978 shares in the company, valued at $3,676,480.
+Following the completion of the sale, the director now directly owns 3,543 shares of the company’s stock, valued at $628,138.47.
+The transaction was disclosed in a legal filing with the SEC, which is available at this hyperlink.
+Also, EVP James William Johnson sold 55,600 shares of the business’s stock in a transaction dated Wednesday, May 4th.
+The stock was sold at an average price of $165.94, for a total transaction of $9,226,264.00.
+Following the sale, the executive vice president now directly owns 1,243 shares of the company’s stock, valued at $206,263.42.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 561,726 shares of company stock worth $94,057,396.
-Insiders own 0.32% of the company’s stock.
+Over the last three months, insiders have sold 561,726 shares of company stock valued at $94,057,396.
+0.32% of the stock is currently owned by insiders.

-Chevron (NYSE:CVX – Get Rating) last released its quarterly earnings results on Friday, April 29th.
+Chevron (NYSE:CVX – Get Rating) last posted its quarterly earnings results on Friday, April 29th.
 The oil and gas company reported $3.36 earnings per share for the quarter, missing the consensus estimate of $3.44 by ($0.08).
+Chevron had a net margin of 11.10% and a return on equity of 14.66%.
 The company had revenue of $54.37 billion during the quarter, compared to the consensus estimate of $54.96 billion.
-Chevron had a net margin of 11.10% and a return on equity of 14.66%.
-The firm’s revenue was up 69.8% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.90 earnings per share.
-Equities analysts anticipate that Chevron Co. will post 17.5 earnings per share for the current fiscal year.
+During the same period last year, the firm posted $0.90 earnings per share.
+The company’s revenue for the quarter was up 69.8% on a year-over-year basis.
+On average, research analysts forecast that Chevron Co. will post 17.5 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Friday, June 10th.
-Shareholders of record on Thursday, May 19th were issued a $1.42 dividend.
-The ex-dividend date was Wednesday, May 18th.
-This represents a $5.68 annualized dividend and a yield of 3.83%.
-Chevron’s dividend payout ratio is currently 53.38%.
+The firm also recently announced a quarterly dividend, which was paid on Friday, June 10th.
+Stockholders of record on Thursday, May 19th were given a dividend of $1.42 per share.
+This represents a $5.68 annualized dividend and a dividend yield of 3.83%.
+The ex-dividend date of this dividend was Wednesday, May 18th.
+Chevron’s payout ratio is presently 53.38%.

-A number of research firms have issued reports on CVX.
-StockNews.com began coverage on Chevron in a report on Thursday, March 31st.
-They set a “hold” rating for the company.
-Truist Financial lowered their target price on Chevron from $186.00 to $181.00 in a report on Monday, May 2nd.
-Barclays increased their price objective on shares of Chevron from $183.00 to $196.00 and gave the stock an “overweight” rating in a research note on Tuesday, May 31st.
-Royal Bank of Canada downgraded shares of Chevron from an “outperform” rating to a “sector perform” rating and increased their price objective for the stock from $160.00 to $165.00 in a research note on Thursday, April 21st.
-Finally, Cowen increased their price objective on shares of Chevron from $165.00 to $179.00 and gave the stock an “outperform” rating in a research note on Tuesday, June 7th.
-One investment analyst has rated the stock with a sell rating, eight have assigned a hold rating and fifteen have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock has an average rating of “Buy” and an average target price of $170.48.

 About Chevron (Get Rating)